rimbu-org/rimbu/packages/common/README.md

 # @rimbu/common

-This package exports common types used in many other Rimbu packages.
+This package exports common types and objects used in many other Rimbu packages.

 For complete documentation please visit the _[Rimbu Docs](http://rimbu.org/rimbu-core)_.